-Anna Xie is a Sophomore at Stevenson High School in Lincolnshire, IL and currently studies piano with Sueanne Metz.
-Some of her past accomplishments include gold medals at Northwest Suburban Music Teachers Association Sonata Festival, Fox Hills Music Teachers Association Sonata Festival, first places at Granquist Music Competitions and Illinois Music Association Competitions.
-Under Mrs. Metz, some of her accomplishments include gold medals at Chicago Area Music Piano Contest (CAMTA) Sonata Festival for three consecutive years, prize winner at 2017 Best Mozart Performance Competition, 2018 Roberta Savler Piano Contest, 2018 Rising Talent Americas International Music Competition, and 2018 ENKOR International Piano Competition, 2nd place at the 2019 Confucius Music Festival, 2020 New Star Piano Competition, prize winner at 2021 Rocky Mountain International Piano Competition, and 2021 Quebec International Music Competition.
+Anna Xie is a senior at Adlai E. Stevenson High School in Lincolnshire, IL and currently studies piano with Sueanne Metz.
+Some of her accomplishments include gold medals at the Chicago Area Music Piano Contest Sonata Festival for five consecutive years, prize winner at 2017 Best Mozart Performance Competition, 2018 Roberta Savler Piano Contest, 2018 Rising Talent Americas International Music Competition, 2018 ENKOR International Piano Competition, 2nd place at the 2019 Confucius Music Festival, 2020 New Star Piano Competition, prize winner at 2021 Rocky Mountain International Piano Competition, and 2021 Quebec International Music Competition.
 She had the honor to perform in the American Fine Arts Festival Recital at Carnegie Hall in New York in 2017.
 She also placed first in the Grand Prize Virtuoso International Music Competition and performed at the Royal Albert Hall in London in 2019.
 Recently, she placed first at the American Protégé International Music Talent Competition and will perform at Carnegie Hall in New York in 2021.

 William participates in the science and math teams at school.
 He has competed in Science Olympiad for the past four years and has won individual and team first place gold medals at national tournaments for the middle school division.
 William is a Caroline D. Bradley Scholar, and is a member of the Julian C. Stanley Study of Exceptional Talent (SET) Program by John Hopkins University’s Center for Talented Youth.
 William is a first-place winner from the Northwestern University Midwest Academic Talent Search (NUMATS) in each of the past three years, and he was a Duke University Talent Identification Program’s Scholar of Distinction in 2017.
 In addition, William enjoys cross country and fencing at high school, and he actively participates in the community services.

 Howard is also a participant for the Glenbrook North Math Team.
 During his freshman year, he placed 3rd individually at the ICTM State Math Contest and contributed to Glenbrook North’s overall 1st place finish.
-Howard was also the only freshman on Glenbrook North’s competitive team for the Harvard-MIT Math Tournament, and was a top 6 high-scoring freshman overall in the North Suburban Math League.
-He has been on the AMC10 honor roll in both his freshman and sophomore year, allowing him to participate in the American Invitational Mathematics Examination (AIME) each year.
+Howard was also the only freshman on Glenbrook North’s competitive team for the Harvard-MIT Math Tournament, and was first overall in the North Suburban Math League with a perfect score.
+He has been on the AMC10/12 honor roll in all three years of high school so far, allowing him to participate in the American Invitational Mathematics Examination (AIME) each year.
 He qualified for the ARML Chicago A Team, and earned a top scorer award (top 4 scorer from the Chicago area).
 Apart from math, Howard is invested in the studies of literature and history, and is a member of the Glenbrook Academy of International Studies.
 He also participated in Glenbrook North tennis and wrestling, and enjoys staying physically active and playing sports, teaching piano/math lessons, and playing video games during his free time.